After you lose a pregnancy or a baby, take time to focus on yourself and let your body and mind heal.

 Pelvic Rest

 Your healthcare provider may advise you to wait 4-6 weeks, or until your bleeding has stopped, to have sex, use tampons, or douche.
-Talk with your doctor if you have any questions.
+Talk with your doctor about when it is okay to start these again.

 Breast Care

 The birth of your baby stimulates hormones that tell your body to make milk.
-Milk becomes more abundant 3-5 days after a baby is born.
+Milk supply may come in 3-5 days after delivery.
 Your breasts may feel full and may leak milk.
 Stimulating your breasts will tell your body to keep making milk, and not stimulating your breasts will send the message to your body to stop making milk and your supply will go away.

 Some mothers choose to pump their milk and donate to a milk bank.
-If you are interested in this option or for further questions and concerns, you may contact UAMS Lactation Services at (501) 526-3558 or visit the UAMS Milk Bank website: UAMS Milk Bank Bereavement
+If you are interested in this option, or have any questions and concerns, you may contact UAMS Lactation Services at (501) 526-3558 or visit the UAMS Milk Bank website: UAMS Milk Bank Bereavement

 Medication